losuindaAhmed/AutomationForProductPurchaseFlow/README.md

 **AutomationExercise Demo Website**:https://automationexercise.com/

  ### 👨🏼‍🔬Tests
- The task is divided into 3 parts:
+ The task is divided into 5 parts:
- Part 1: Test Login
+ -Part 1: Test Login
-- **Objective**: Verify that a valid user can successfully log into the Appliction by utilizing pre-generated -user credentials provided in the test data file (Data-Driven Approach).
+- **Objective**: Verify that a valid user can successfully log into the Appliction by utilizing pre-generated user credentials provided in the test data file (Data-Driven Approach).
-Part 2: Select a Product and Add to Cart
+ - Part 2: Select a Product and Add to Cart
 - **Objective**: Select any product from the product listing page and add it to the cart.
 -  Part 3: Proceed to Checkout
 - **Objective**: Navigate to the cart page and proceed to the checkout process